 A. Three things.
 First, you won’t find a better planning program anywhere else.
 Penn’s combination of core skills and knowledge, diverse and deep concentrations, dual degree programs, and multi-department certificates is unparalleled.
 Second, you will have the opportunity to work collaboratively with other really smart, interesting, and nice students, many of whom will become lifelong friends.
 And finally, even though a Penn education is expensive, past graduates tell us they can’t imagine not having come to Penn.

 We hope we've answered all of your questions.
 If you have others, feel free to e-mail the Admission Coordinator Roslynne Carter (firstname.lastname@example.org).
-We hope to see you next August!
+We hope to see you in August!